 lb-network, if routes or VPN tunnels change, traffic might egress by using a different tunnel.
 This might result in TCP session resets if an in-progress connection is interrupted.

-- To configure and test an internal regional TCP proxy load balancer, see Set up an internal regional TCP proxy load balancer.
+- To configure and test a regional internal proxy Network Load Balancer, see Set up a regional internal proxy Network Load Balancer.